Contents

 Abstract

 Cosmos formalizes chain-level sovereignty and interoperable communication without formalizing many of the retention and coordination mechanisms that other blockchain architectures place inside a shared settlement layer or common security regime.
 Inter-Blockchain Communication enables sovereign chains to exchange packets.
 The Cosmos SDK enables application-specific chains.
-But relayer continuity, route maintenance, monitoring quality, treasury stewardship, crisis management, and ecosystem legitimacy remain only partially formalized.
-This Article argues that sovereignty-first ecosystems therefore impose an institutional-completion requirement: residual institutions must perform the coordination, monitoring, and conflict-containment work that the strongest protocol layer leaves outside itself.
+Relayer continuity, route maintenance, monitoring quality, treasury stewardship, crisis management, and ecosystem legitimacy remain only partially formalized.
+Sovereignty-first ecosystems therefore impose an institutional-completion requirement: residual institutions must perform the coordination, monitoring, and conflict-containment work that the strongest protocol layer leaves outside itself.

-The Article develops that claim through Hirschman’s exit-voice-loyalty framework, Ostrom’s design principles, and Helmke and Levitsky’s typology of formal-informal institutional relations.
+The claim is developed through Hirschman’s (1970) exit-voice-loyalty framework, Ostrom’s (1990) design principles, and Helmke and Levitsky’s (2004) typology of formal-informal institutional relations.
 It engages the closest adjacent scholarship on blockchain exit and forking, blockchain commons, DAO governance, and Cosmos Interchain Security.
-The empirical reconstruction focuses on three clusters: residual interdependence around relayers and route continuity, the 2023 liquid-staking-module governance crisis and subsequent Interchain Foundation accountability dispute, and AtomOne as design-level counter-design rather than as an already completed falsification test.
+The empirical reconstruction focuses on three clusters: residual interdependence around relayers and route continuity, the 2023 liquid-staking-module governance crisis and subsequent Interchain Foundation accountability dispute, and AtomOne as a design-level counter-design with completed falsification still unavailable.

 Several points require precision.
-Proposal 952 is treated correctly as an ICF no-confidence vote rather than as a late-stage liquid-staking proposal.
+Proposal 952 is an ICF no-confidence vote; it is separate from late-stage liquid-staking proposals.
 AtomOne is treated as a design-level comparator whose constitutional structure can be analyzed now, while long-run stress-pattern evaluation remains a follow-up question.
-Interchain Security is analyzed as a failed counter-design whose limits strengthen rather than weaken the residual-formalization thesis.
-The Article’s contribution is therefore not a generic claim that Cosmos has governance problems.
-It is a specific institutional claim: sovereignty-first architectures redistribute governance burden into residual institutions, and when those institutions weaken, exit becomes more attractive relative to voice.
+Interchain Security is analyzed as a limited and retreating counter-design whose public difficulties make the residual-formalization thesis visible without proving it as a general law.
+The institutional claim is specific: sovereignty-first architectures redistribute governance burden into residual institutions, and when those institutions weaken, exit becomes more attractive relative to voice.

 Keywords: Cosmos, institutional completion, Hirschman, Ostrom, Helmke-Levitsky, Interchain Security, AtomOne, IBC, relayers, blockchain governance, residual institutions.